I owe a huge debt of gratitude to http://www.brufnut.de/WORKSHOP/LUCAS/lucas.htm for lots of practical tips on how to do the job.

 In a just-before-the-weekend panic I ended up ordering some Mica sheet from RS, and the vulcanised fibre from both eBay and english-handmade-knives on thursday afternoon hoping at least one would arrive by saturday.
 You will be unsurprised to learn that all three turned up on Friday.

-The picture above shows the primary windings (0.7mm / 22 gauge, 4 layers) which I wound by hand, and the new vulcanised fibre insulation.
+The picture above shows the primary windings (0.7mm / 22 gauge, 4 layers so about 170 turns) which I wound by hand, and the new vulcanised fibre insulation.
 It's tough stuff, I don't mind having far too much, it will find uses.

 My main hobby at the moment, despite appearances, isn't old motorbikes.
 I actually work on an open-source CNC machine tool controller project.
 It wasn't a huge amount of work to reconfigure my CNC lathe to be a coil-winder, it just took a very short G-code program which loops round in feed-per-rev mode and progressively reduces the width of the winding to avoid arcing to the pole pieces.